jefftriplett/jefftriplett.github.io/_pages/now.md

 - I'm learning to play the Ukulele.

-- After a few year hiatus, I recently started trail running again.
+- After a few year hiatus, I consistently trail running again.

+- I converted to a [Keto diet][]

 - I have maintained a weekly [personal goals project][] on Github since late 2015.
 I'm continuing on into 2017 and the foreseeable future.

-- I'm attempting to blog once a week for every week in 2017.
+- I'm attempting to blog *nearly* once a week for every week in 2017.

 - I'm an avid basketball fan and [Is the Lead Safe][] if my website for tracking real-time game updates.
 I hope to resume working on it during the fall.